FernandoKGA/mdn-revisions-profile-scrapper/README.md

 # mdn-revisions-profile-scrapper

-This project has the objective to calculate the amount of unique translations an profile has done in the MDN.
+This project has the objective to calculate the amount of unique translations a profile has done in the MDN community.

 ## Installation